JoyalMPaul/JoyalMPaul/README.md

 # 💫 About Me:
-I am currently working on a personal website using Django<br>
+I am currently working on a personal website using Django

 ## 🌐 Socials: